Nodnarboen/k8s-workshop/README.md

-# Hands On Training for APAC Bootcamp K8S
+# Hands On Training for APAC K8S

 This repository contains labs for the k8s Hands-On Bootcamp March 2019.
 We will be using Google Kubernetes Engine (GKE) for this hands-on but this will work on other platforms as well.